Q. What style of Yoga do you teach?

 Q. What do I do if there is a practice in class I am not able to do?

-A. There are certain practices undertaken in class, shoulder stand is a prime example where I always give alternatives.
-Sometimes students like to just remain resting in corpse position.
-You will feel relaxed in my classes and feel able to respond in the way that feels right for you.
+A. There are certain practices undertaken in class, Shoulderstand is a good example where I offer alternatives.
+Sometimes students like to just remain resting in Shavasana.
+Always listen to your own body and undertake what feels right for you.

-Q. A comment that might arise in a class is, ' I do not like doing this practice'.
+Q. A comment that might arise in a class is, ' I do not like doing this Asana'.
 What do I do?

 Q. I would like to read more.
 Can you recommend any books?